Library Service Roadmap

 • Special Delivery service, providing materials to qualifying disabled patrons

-“Over the last two months, 58 staffers have done more than 250 online programs, on topics ranging from book talks to crafts programs to standard and bilingual storytimes,” said Ms. Fifarek.
+“During the first two months of COVID stay-at-home, 58 staffers presented more than 250 online programs, on topics ranging from book talks to crafts programs to standard and bilingual storytimes,” said Ms. Fifarek.
 “The 571 posts staff created on four different social media platforms were viewed a combined 891,198 times.
 And since starting phone service on March 26, staff working from home have answered more than 1,500 calls.
 Remote reference started on April 15 and librarians answered more than 400 reference questions by the end of May.”

 “We want to express our sincere thanks to our community for their love of libraries and for their patience.
 We love our patrons, as well, and cannot wait until we can welcome you all back into our libraries again,” said Ms. Fifarek.